springernature/shunter/docs/templates.md

 ### The `numberFormat` Helper

 The `numberFormat` helper is used to format numbers.
-It accepts a single parameter (`num`) and outputs the given number with thousands seperators:
+It accepts a single parameter (`num`) and outputs the given number with thousands separators:

 ```html
 {@numberFormat num="1000000"/}